apguan/weather-app/README.md

 ### 5-Day Weather Forecast

+#### To run development mode

+Run 'npm install' - this will install all dependencies needed

+To launch the development server, run `yarn start` and visit `http://localhost:3000/`

-#### To run
+#### To run production

-Run `npm install`.
-This will install the `serve` package.
+Run `yarn global add server` - this will install the `serve` package on your machine.

 To launch a static server, run `serve -s build`.
-This will then launch a static server to host the production bundle.
+This will then launch a static server to host the production bundle included in the repository.